EarthScope/ispaq/README.md

 # Installation

 ISPAQ must be installed on the user's system using very reliable tools for package transfer.
 ISPAQ is being distributed through _GitHub_, via IRIS's public repository (_iris-edu_).
 You will use a simple command to get a copy of the latest stable release.
 In addition, you will use the _miniconda_ python package manager to create a customized Python environment designed to run ISPAQ properly.
-This will include an localized installation of ObsPy and R.
+This will include a localized installation of ObsPy and R.

 Follow the steps below to begin running ISPAQ.